SawaXV/SawaXV/README.md

   - Group project in second academic year - Achieved second place
   - Objective was to design an app that could scan and solve a Rubik's cube seamlessly
   - App could scan a Rubik's cube using Tensorflow Lite Object Detection Model and solved it via our logic in Java
-  - Mainly contributed to app development, design and logic
+  - Mainly contributed to app development, logic and team administration